cboettig/labnotebook/_posts/2014-05-05-knitr-workflow-challenges.md

 ### example: optimal control projects

-A different line of research began through a NIMBioS working group called "Pretty Darn Good Control", begining it's digital life in my [pdg_control](https://github.com/cboettig/pdg_control) repository.
+A different line of research began through a NIMBioS working group called "Pretty Darn Good Control", beginning it's digital life in my [pdg_control](https://github.com/cboettig/pdg_control) repository.
 Working in different break-out groups as well as further investigation on my own soon created several different projects.
 Some of these have continue running towards